teemtee/tmt/docs/overview.rst

     Overall maximum time in seconds to clone a git repository.
 By default, the limit is not set.

+TMT_BOOT_TIMEOUT
+    How many seconds to wait for a guest to boot.
+Applies to provision plugins that control the guest creation, e.g. ``virtual``.
+By default, it is 2 minutes.

+    .. versionadded:: 1.32

+TMT_CONNECT_TIMEOUT
+    How many seconds to wait for a connection to succeed after guest boot.
+By default, it is 2 minutes.

+    .. versionadded:: 1.32

 TMT_REBOOT_TIMEOUT
     How many seconds to wait for a connection to succeed after guest reboot.
 By default, it is 10 minutes.